MoadMaroufi/Fine-Tuning-LLMs-with-QATCH/README.md

 # Fine-Tuning-LLMs-with-QATCH
 ### What project is about:
-This is a semester project at EURECOM Spring, conducted under the supervision of Professor Paolo Pappotti (EURECOM), Simone Papicchio PhD (EURECOM, Politecnico di Torino), and Professor Luca Cagliero (Politecnico di Torino).
+This is a semester project at EURECOM Spring, conducted under the supervision of Professor Paolo Papotti (EURECOM), Simone Papicchio PhD (EURECOM, Politecnico di Torino), and Professor Luca Cagliero (Politecnico di Torino).

 It is focused on fine-tuning language models for question answering on proprietary data, using the [QATCH](https://github.com/spapicchio/QATCH) toolbox developed by Simone Papicchio, PhD, and directly builds up on this work.